Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh used a hatchet to remove a fly from his friend's forehead
+Jayesh walked into a bank during a robbery.
+When the crooks saw Chuck, they returned all the money then gave the teller all the money from their own wallets.

-Updated on: [11/9/2025]
+Updated on: [12/9/2025]
 <!-- #jokeEnd -->